How L&D Managers Measure and Achieve Business KPIs Faster with Tekstac

 - Align L&D with organizational strategy

-Common Challenges in Measuring Learning & Development KPIs
+Common Challenges in Measuring Learning and Development KPIs

 Did you know?
-According to the LearnOps Industry Report (2024)33% of organizations don’t make L&D success measurements at all.
+According to the LearnOps Industry Report (2024) 33% of organizations don’t measure L&D success at all, leaving most training budgets unaccountable to leadership.

 Listed below are some of the common challenges faced in tracking business KPIs